Kaybhee/Harry-potter-visualization-/README.md

 ![Screenshot (81)~2](https://user-images.githubusercontent.com/106836064/193435700-27e91d6e-02c9-4c69-87ce-12fdf5ad49fc.png) <br><br>
 ![Screenshot (81)~3](https://user-images.githubusercontent.com/106836064/193435712-0309f3ad-1e4f-4716-a07d-908f3a327089.png) <br><br>

 > ollivander also said "holly wood wands work most happily for those who may need help overcoming a tendency to anger and impetuosity".
-This is not strange with Harry potter, It is always drawn to witches or wizards
+This is not strange with Harry potter, It is always drawn to witches or wizards who are destined for greatness and sometimes they tend to have this tendencies/inclination with dangerous quest.
 > According to a digital company owned by J.K ROWLING 'pottermore' :<br>
 > <em> Wands are regarded as the "singular most important tools" that help to channel the inner abilities of each witch or wizard.</em> Knowing this, it's interesting to note what these wand features reveal about the book's key characters.<br><br>
 # Harry Potter, How About Small Talk?